openmarmot/twe/README.md

 - two modes : real time tactical environment and a strategic map
 - strategic map size is not limited, each tile with be generated as needed
 - not balanced on purpose. russians should inevitably push the germans west
-- empasis on iron man mode. strategic game doesn't start over when player dies they just spawn again
+- emphasis on iron man mode. strategic game doesn't start over when player dies they just take over a new bot

 ### Current State on Master branch
--The game runs.
-There is basic movement for the user and bots will chase you around the screen.
+- spawn objects with the debug menu
+- pick up a gun and fire it
+- spawnable zombies will chase you

 ### Check the changelog on the Dev branch to see what I've been working on.